Graduate Research Assistants

 Graduate Research Assistant

-Charlie Brunt (she/her) is a second-year doctoral student in Counseling Psychology at Texas A&M University, with a master’s degree also in Counseling Psychology from the University of Denver.
+Charlie Brunt (she/her) is a third-year doctoral student in Counseling Psychology at Texas A&M University, with a master’s degree also in Counseling Psychology from the University of Denver.
 She works part-time as a relational-psychodynamic psychotherapist and is passionate about research that explores the psychological impact of life transitions.
 Her work focuses on phenomena such as culture shock and reverse culture shock (returning to one’s sovereign country), the power of social connectedness and its link to longevity, and the pervasive effects of burnout.
 With over a decade of experience living and working in the Middle East and Europe, Charlie (originally from Australia) brings a global perspective to her academic and clinical practice.
 She balances her academic pursuits with a love for chess, discovering new coffee spots, and running alongside her dog, Ubu.

 Graduate Research Assistant

-Kristina Hall (she/her) is a second year Counseling Psychology doctoral student.
+Kristina Hall (she/her) is a third year Counseling Psychology doctoral student.
 She received her bachelor's degree at the University of California Davis in Psychology and Communication.
 She worked as a research coordinator at the University of Florida in neuromotor behavior research and health promotion prior to starting her doctoral program at Texas A&M University.
 She is interested in the intersections of physical and mental health.
 Specifically, Kristina aims to examine physical health behaviors such as eating habits and physical activity as determinants of mental health outcomes.
 In her free time, she enjoys nature walks, cooking, and spending time with friends.

 Graduate Research Assistant

-Jay Choi (she/her) is a second-year Counseling Psychology doctoral student at Texas A&M University.
+Jay Choi (she/her) is a third-year Counseling Psychology doctoral student at Texas A&M University.
 She is from South Korea, and received her master’s degree in Child Development and Education from the University of Oxford in the UK and a bachelor's degree in English Language and Literature from Ewha Womans University in South Korea.
 In the past, she worked as a project assistant in the education sector for both governmental and nonprofit organizations.
 She also served as a research assistant and conducted research on immigrant families' acculturation stress trajectories and its predictors.
 Her research interests include immigrant family dynamics, acculturation, and protective factors in young racial/ethnic minorities such as belongingness.
 In her free time, she enjoys playing badminton, painting, and watching movies.

 Graduate Research Assistant